carlinmack/NamespaceDatabase/DOCUMENTATION.md

 :   Returns True if all jobs are done

-`main(parallelID=0, numParallel=1, dataDir='/bigtemp/ckm8gz/')`
+`main(parallelID=0, numParallel=1, dataDir='/bigtemp/ckm8gz/', maxSpace=600, freeCores=0)`
 :   Download a list of dumps if it doesn't exist.
 If there are no dumps,
     download one and split it, then process the dump on multiple threads

     Parameters
     ----------
+    parallelID: str - set when called from the slurm script.
+Slurm is used for running this tool in a distributed fashion.
+    numParallel: int - set when called from the slurm script.
     dataDir: str - directory where the dumps, partitions etc will be stored.
 If you are using this on a personal computer, I recommend using '../'.
-The current default is the large storage area at the University of Virginia.
+If external storage is available you should enter the path here.
+    maxSpace: int - maximum number of gigabytes that you would like the program to use.
+        At minimum this should be 50gB.
+    freeCores: int - the number of cores you don't want to be used.
+For best results set this to zero.

 `markLongRunningJobsAsError()`